Angular momentum operator: Orbital angular momentum

 where ∇ is the vector differential operator, del.

 Spin angular momentum

 There is another type of angular momentum, called spin angular momentum (more often shortened to spin), represented by the spin operator $\mathbf{S} = \left(S_x, S_y, S_z\right)$.
-Spin is often depicted as a particle literally spinning around an axis, but this is only a metaphor: spin is an intrinsic property of a particle, unrelated to any sort of (yet experimentally observable) motion in space.
-All elementary particles have a characteristic spin, which is usually nonzero.
+Spin is often depicted as a particle literally spinning around an axis, but this is only a metaphor: the closest classical analog is based on wave circulation.
+All elementary particles have a characteristic spin (scalar bosons have zero spin).
 For example, electrons always have "spin 1/2" while photons always have "spin 1" (details below).

 Total angular momentum

 Finally, there is total angular momentum $\mathbf{J} = \left(J_x, J_y, J_z\right)$, which combines both the spin and orbital angular momentum of a particle or system:

 Conservation of angular momentum states that J for a closed system, or J for the whole universe, is conserved.
 However, L and S are not generally conserved.
 For example, the spin–orbit interaction allows angular momentum to transfer back and forth between L and S, with the total J remaining constant.